 Ernest F Haeussler, Jr. and Richard Paul, Introductory Mathematical Analysis for Business, Economics, and the Life and Social Sciences (8th ed, 1996)

-Effective Autumn 97, the course has returned to the more traditional text and approach.
+Effective Autumn 97, this course returned to the more traditional text and approach.
 From Autumn 93- Summer 97, the calculus reform text by Hughes-Hallet was used.

 (Over For Topics List And Sample Syllabus)